Discover the power of cloud cost intelligence

-One of the best DevOps tools is GitLab, in my opinion.
-It has been around on market longer than some of today's popular tools like GitHub CI or CircleCI.
+The GitLab platform enables teams to collaborate during the DevOps lifecycle’s integration, management, configuration, and maintenance phases.
+It has been on the market longer than some popular tools like GitHub CI and CircleCI.

-So why GitLab is my choice?
-It's not a secret that GitLab has both version control system and CI/CD tools - GitLab CI, so it's a perfect combo.
-But this combo is also available for GitHub, as well as you can create a GitHub or Bitbucket repo and integrate it with CircleCI.
+Since GitLab has both version control and CI/CD tools, it's the perfect combination.
+But this combo is also available for GitHub.
+Teams can create a GitHub or Bitbucket repository and integrate it with CircleCI.

 If you'll take a closer look - you'll notice that GitHub and CircleCI are cloud-only services, so you can't download them and use them in your local network for learning purposes or install them in your corporate network as your DevOps tool.
 GitLab may be used in both ways - locally and in the cloud.

-Local method may be useful for projects, where you have some services that will be required in your CI processes, for example:
+The local method may be useful for projects where you have some services that will be required in your CI processes, such as:

 Of course, you may call these services from your cloud CI, but it requires them to be available in a global network (internet).
 In this case, you'll have to think over the way to secure access to your services and the way to store credentials for them (project environment variables, for example).